 The creamy texture of the farinata complements the earthiness of the black cabbage, creating a harmonious blend.
 The slight heat from the spicy peppers adds a kick of excitement to each bite.

 📝 Check out the recipe for the Cornmeal Soup (Farinata) with Black Kale here

 4. Tortelli di Patate

 Tortelli di Patate are a traditional dish from the Mugello region, but they have become a typical specialty of the Val di Bisenzio and the province of Prato.
 These delicious potato-filled tortelli are a real institution in the valley, and they taste even better when served with the typical ragù and mushroom sauces from the Val di Bisenzio.

-Unlike the Emilian tortellini, Tortelli di Patate have a square shape and larger in size.
+Unlike the Emilian tortellini, Tortelli di Patate has a square shape and is larger in size.
 The filling is incredibly tasty, made with boiled potatoes, Parmesan cheese, nutmeg, and salt.

 The ideal condiments for Tortelli di Patate include meat sauces (veal, wild boar, duck, rabbit), truffle sauce, porcini mushroom sauce from the Val di Bisenzio, and a classic butter and sage sauce.